 |Sun Exposure||Full sun|

-Rue flowers grow well in full sun, meaning at least six hours of direct sunlight on most days.
+Rue grows best in full sun, meaning at least six hours of direct sunlight on most days.
 But partial shade is also tolerated.
-Plants will produce fewer flowers in the shade.
+However, plants will produce fewer flowers in the shade.

-Sharp drainage is important for healthy rue flowers.
+Sharp drainage is important for healthy rue plants.
 Add sand, perlite, or vermiculite to the soil to help drainage.
 Or use raised beds with prepared soil in gardens where heavy clay dominates.
 Rue likes a moderately rich soil but can tolerate poor soils.
 And it can grow in a slightly acidic to slightly alkaline soil pH.

-Common rue is very drought tolerant, and is a good candidate for the xeriscape or rock garden.
-Do not irrigate rue, except for periods of extensive dry weather.
+Once established, common rue is very drought tolerant and is a good candidate for a xeriscape or rock garden.
+You won't need to water except for periods of extensive dry weather.
 Avoid overwatering, which can cause root rot.

 Temperature and Humidity

 Rue plants thrive in hot weather and low humidity, similar to their native habitat of Greece, Turkey, and Italy.
 However, the plants are tolerant of humidity as long as they have good soil drainage and air circulation around them.